Srinivasan, husband of P T Usha, dies | Politics

 - India

 V Srinivasan, husband of Indian Olympic Association President and Rajya Sabha MP P T Usha, died in the early hours of Friday, according to family sources.
-He was 67.
+He was 64.
 Srinivasan collapsed at his residence early this morning.
 Although he was rushed immediately to a nearby hospital, he could not be revived, the sources said.
-A former central government employee, Srinivasan was a constant presence by Usha's side throughout her illustrious sporting and political career.
+A former CISF inspector, he was a constant presence by Usha's side throughout her illustrious sporting and political career.
 He was widely regarded as her pillar of support and the driving force behind her many professional milestones.
+A native of Ponnani in Malappuram district, Srinivasan was a former Kabbadi player and he took initiative in setting up Usha School of Athletics.
 The couple have a son, Ujjwal.
+BJP sources said Prime Minister Narendra Modi condoled the passing of Srinivasan.
+The Prime Minister expressed his condolences by calling Usha personally over the phone, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)